mrbasel/web-server/README.md

 ## Usage

-After cloning the project, run `make`, then run the program (first arg is port and second is workers):
+After cloning the project, run `make`, then run the server (first arg is port and second is workers):
 ```
-.\program 3000 4
+.\server 3000 4
 ```

 ## Motivation